mostlychris/rschallenge/README.md

 #### Challenge 5
 ---
-Creates a clound database (instance), database in that instance and a cloud database user.
+Creates a cloud database (instance), database in that instance and a cloud database user.
 Arguments are specified in the script.